14 Places to Get Free Furniture for Your Home

 The worst that can happen is that they’ll say no, so it doesn’t hurt to ask.

-OfferUp is a selling app that helps users sell things to people who live near them.
+OfferUp is an that helps users sell things to people who live near them.
 It works a lot like Craigslist or Facebook Marketplace.

 The reality of free furniture is that the person giving it away is doing so for a reason.
 Don’t go into the process expecting to get an eight-piece matching set in perfect condition.
 You might find a 40-year-old sofa that doesn’t fit with the rest of your room décor at all, a dinged-up dining table, or a couch that smells like stale cigarettes.